-This online professional development course is designed to enhance your clinical skills in managing the anxiety of those who stutter through in-depth insight into stuttering and social anxiety.
-The course includes three integrated components: a self-directed learning module, a simulated online treatment experience through the iGlebe program and a live clinical mentoring session.
-Each element is designed to build knowledge and confidence in delivering evidence-based support.
+This online professional development course is designed to enhance your clinical skills in managing the anxiety of those who stutter, through in-depth insights into stuttering and social anxiety.
+The course includes three integrated components, including a self-directed learning module, a simulated online treatment experience and a live clinical mentoring session.
+Each element is designed to build your knowledge and confidence in delivering evidence-based support for those who stutter and suffer anxiety.

-This approach ensures that you not only receive feedback but also gain deeper insight into the clinical reasoning behind key concepts.
+This approach ensures that you not only receive timely feedback, but are also in a position to gain deeper insight into the clinical reasoning behind key concepts.

 Core principles of stuttering treatment covered in the module include: